 How do you run an inventory audit?

-- Gather inventory records: Start by gathering all relevant inventory records, including purchase orders, invoices, receipts, and other documentation related to the inventory.
+- Start by gathering all relevant inventory records, including purchase orders, invoices, receipts, and other documentation related to the inventory.

-- Count and record inventory: Physically count the inventory and record the results.
+- Physically count inventory and document the results.

-- Analyze inventory levels: Examine the inventory levels to ensure that they are sufficient to meet customer demand.
+- Examine inventory levels to ensure they are sufficient to meet customer demand.

-- Reconcile discrepancies: If discrepancies between the actual inventory and the records exist, investigate the cause and reconcile the differences.
+- If discrepancies exist between the actual inventory and records, investigate the causes and reconcile the differences.

-- Report findings: Document and report the results of the audit to management.
+- Document and report the results of the audit to management or external stakeholders.